Skip to main content

 These scripts can be accessed in the Editor Sidebar by selecting a scene in your project.

-• On Start - This script will be called as soon as the scene is loaded in game.
+• On Start - This script will be called as soon as the scene is loaded in the game.
 You can use this to do things like playing music as the scene loads, configuring events to happen on button presses, initializing actors based on the values of variables, and much more.

 • On Update - This script will be called every frame before the Actor and Trigger On Update scripts, this can control most of your scene logic, like when to pause the game, or background effects, and much more.

-• On End - This script will be called as soon as the scene is unloaded in game.
+• On End - This script will be called as soon as the scene is unloaded in the game.
 You can use this to pause music, do a fade out, save score if needed, and much more.

 • On Pause - This script will be called instead of the On Update when the game is paused, you can place your pause update logic here.